OpenTSDB/opentsdb.net/docs/source/installation.rst

 where ``COMPRESSION`` is the same as your existing production table compression format.

 While you can start a |version| TSD with the same command line options as a 1.0 TSD, we highly recommend that you create a configuration file based on the config included at ``./src/opentsdb.conf``.
 Or if you install from a package, you'll want to edit the included default config.
-The config file includes many more options than are accesible via command line and the file is shared with CLI tools.
+The config file includes many more options than are accessible via command line and the file is shared with CLI tools.
 See :doc:`user_guide/configuration` for details.

 You do not have to upgrade all of your TSDs to |version| at the same time.
 Some users upgrade their read-only TSDs first to gain access to the full HTTP API and test the new features.
 Later on you can upgrade the write-only TSDs at leisure.
 You can also perform a rolling upgrade without issues.
 Simply stop traffic to one TSD, upgrade it, restore traffic, and continue on until you have upgraded all of your TSDs.